EBISPOT/gwas-sumstats-tools-ssf-morph/README.md

 # crypt4gh-wasm

-Encrypt a local file with crypt4gh using a web browser.
+Encrypt a local file with crypt4gh using a web browser. **This is a proof of concept and not suitable for production**.

-Requires a chromium browser (Google Chrome, Microsoft Edge).
+Requires a chromium browser (Google Chrome, Microsoft Edge) that supports the File System Access API.

 Files are encrypted with a hardcoded public key and randomly generated private keys.